 According to local Muslim legends Adam and Eve has used the tiny islets connecting Talaimannar and Dhanushkodi (in India) now called the Adams Bridge to travel to Sri Lanka on the way to the peak of Sri Pada (ref.
 Mannar : Discovering a land of ancient lore ).
 When the Muslim merchants and Christians arrived in Sri Lanka, seeing thousands of Buddhists pilgrimaging to the mystic mountain top of Sri Pada where the Buddha left his foot print in his third visit to this island developed their own versions of religious legends regarding this peak.
 Muslims believe this as the foot print of Prophet Adam.

-The site of the tomb is walled and inside the walls lies two long semi cylindrical structures on the sand covered by a green cloth.
+The site of the so called tomb is walled and inside a small rectangular area and inside the walled area lies two long semi cylindrical structures on the sand covered by a green cloth.
 One 40 feet long is said the be the grave of Adam and the the other 38 feet long is said to be of Eve’s.

 On one side of the grave is an boat made out of cement with the engraving 786 – 1968.

 Map of Tomb of Adam and Eve in Mannar

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites